-- Straining during bowel movements
+- Prolonged sitting or straining during bowel movements

-- Chronic diarrhea or constipation
+- Chronic diarrhea

 - Lack of fiber in the diet

-- Rubber band ligation: A rubber band is placed at the base of a hemorrhoid, cutting off the circulation and causing the hemorrhoid to shrink.
+- Rubber band ligation: A rubber band is placed at the base of a hemorrhoid, cutting off circulation and causing the hemorrhoid to shrink.

 - Sclerotherapy: A chemical solution is injected into the blood vessel to decrease size of the hemorrhoid.